kdoore/CS2335-Gitbook/gamedata.md

 This script will be attached to the GameManager in the first game Scene and will be persisted throughout the game since it uses the singleton design pattern.

-**Add GameData script to an Empty GameObject:** GameManager in your starting scene, so it will be executed as a singleton and shows up as 'DontDestroyOnLoad' in the Hierarchy when the game is played.
+**Add GameData script to an Empty GameObject:** named: **GameManager** in your starting scene, so it will be executed as a singleton and shows up as 'DontDestroyOnLoad' in the Hierarchy when the game is played.

 **DontDestroyOnLoad - in Play-mode**
 ![](/assets/Screen Shot 2018-11-08 at 12.35.36 PM.png)